-Mr. Trerotola's and Mr. Pryor's agreements further provide that, in the event it is determined that the willful actions of the executive have resulted in a material misstatement or omission in any report or statement filed by the Company with the SEC, or material fraud against Enovis, Enovis is entitled to recover all or any portion of any award or payment made to the executive.
+Mr. Trerotola's and Mr. Pryor's agreements further provide that, in the event it is determined that the willful actions of the executive have resulted in a material misstatement or omission in any report or statement filed by the Company with the SEC, or material fraud against the Company, the Company is entitled to recover all or any portion of any award or payment made to the executive.